IBM/ignition/docs/user-guide/framework/bootstrap-components/resource_driver.md

 The ResourceDriverApiService handles the incoming HTTP request, parsing the headers and body before making a call to the ResourceDriverService with the expected arguments.

-The ResourceDriverService forwards this call down to the `find_reference` method on the ResourceDriver provided by the user.
+The ResourceDriverService forwards this call down to the `find_reference` method on the ResourceDriverHandler provided by the user.

-The ResourceDriver is expected to complete the request and return an instance of a `ignition.model.resourcedriver.FindReferenceResponse` with details of whether the Resource could be found or not.
+The ResourceDriverHandler is expected to complete the request and return an instance of a `ignition.model.resourcedriver.FindReferenceResponse` with details of whether the Resource could be found or not.

 The ResourceDriverService takes this result and returns it to the ResourceDriverApiService so it may be converted to a HTTP response and returned to the original client.